-Recent trends suggest gray is the new beige when it comes to designing interior spaces – It’s everywhere!
+Recent trends suggest more and more homeowners are looking for gray kitchen ideas when designing their home.
+Gray is the new beige when it comes to designing interior spaces.
+It’s everywhere!
 It’s neutral, it’s complementary, and with an endless number of color options available, it can look beautiful in any space.

 Once considered to be only applicable in modern or farmhouse style homes, designers are now reimagining the color to make it work with everything from classical and traditional décor to transitional designs too.